boechat107/boechat107.github.io/_drafts/2015-02-03-classifying-texts-with-naive-bayes.md

 classifier using a Python library, [TextBlob](https://textblob.readthedocs.org/en/latest/#).

-* The necessity of having manually labeled texts (in this case, it was done by the people involved).
-* Non-mathematical idea of the algorithm, basic assumptions (naive), explanation of the equation 13.4.
-* Mathematical formulation.
-* Python libraries
-* Code example

 ## Naive Bayes Intuition

 Our main objective here is to classify a text into different categories